 CSS in checkout.liquid

-checkout.liquid file your theme.
+checkout.liquid file of your theme.
 There are some best practices to keep in mind when adding CSS to your

 When you're styling your checkout, remember to consider its component pages.
 Depending on checkout settings, there are at least four checkout pages, and at most six.